Powerlearnproject/se-assignment-day-2-git-and-github-JoeMuchiri25/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18480513&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control
+Version control refers to a tool one can use to track changes in their work.
+If you are working on a project and you make errors, you can access the earlier version of your project in the VC and fix the mistakes.
+The tool records all the changes made, and identifies who made the changes.
+An example of VC is Git.

+GitHub is a web platform that uses Git to help people work on their coding projects.
+Why is Github popular?
+First, it allows several people to work on the same project simultaneously and keep track of the changes.
+Secondly, Github acts as an online backup to one's project.
+It also supports sharing of work with others who can help improve it or they can adopt it in their own works.
+Version control helps maintain a project’s integrity by:
+It enables one to fix mistakes easily since they can revert to an earlier version of the project.
+Since many people can work on the same project, version control is crucial in managing the changes done.
+It keeps track of who made changes.Thus in case problems arise, one has an idea where to start from to fix it.
+The tool encourages experimentation with new ideas without the fear of messing up the main project.
+In case the new idea fails, one can revert to the previous version.
+It also makes it easier to check into the changes made on a project over time.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?